webqit/webflo/README.md

 }
 ```

-You are always able to lay out your route handlers in the structure for a formalized REST API.
+You are always able to lay out your route handlers in the structure for a formal REST API.

 ```shell
 server